heuer/segno/docs/colorful-qrcodes.rst

 In almost all cases the color values are automatically converted into a meaningful value of the specific output format.

+The keywords are optional, if not provided, all serializers use a reasonable default value (dark modules are rendered in black, light modules in white).

 .. note:: Providing an alpha channel to a serializer which does not accept an
     alpha channel results usually into an error.